-What You Need To Know About Torn Labrum Shoulder Surgery Options
+What You Need to Know About Labrum Tear Surgery Options

-If you’ve hurt your shoulder, there’s a good chance that you may have torn your labrum.
-The labrum is an area of cartilage that helps connect your arm to your shoulder, and a tear here can cause pain, weakness, reduced range of motion, and stiffness.
-If you have a torn labrum, shoulder surgery can be a successful treatment option.
-On the other hand, a labral tear shoulder injury that isn’t causing symptoms usually doesn’t require surgical intervention.
+If you’ve hurt your shoulder, there is a good chance that you may have suffered a labrum tear.
+The labrum is a cartilage ring of tissue around the socket of your shoulder to help stabilize the ball of the joint.
+A torn labrum can cause pain, weakness, reduced range of motion, and stiffness.
+If you have a labrum tear, arthroscopic surgery can be a treatment option.
+On the other hand, a torn labrum in the shoulder that isn’t causing symptoms usually doesn’t require surgical intervention.

-The primary job of our team of shoulder specialists is to determine whether you have a labral tear and if it is symptomatic, requiring labrum surgery.
+If you come in for evaluation and you are having any of the above symptoms, the job of our team is to determine whether you have a labral tear and if it requires labrum surgery.

 There are several types of labral tears: